Obituary

 Donate

-You may also consider helping the Fort Bragg Food Bank who helped him when he needed it.
-Or the Mendocino Presbyterian Church, Community Outreach Program where Jim and faithful volunteers oversaw the weekly hot meal program for many years.
+You may also want to support the Mendocino Presbyterian Church, Community Outreach Program where Jim and faithful volunteers oversaw the weekly hot meal program for many years.